 Frans Suells’ grandchild was also named Frans Suell.
 Confusing, yes, but not unusual at this time.
 The new Frans traveled to his ancestral homeland Germany and met with a rich merchant, Salomon Roosen, who became a life long mentor and partner to Frans.
 Back home in Malmö Frans began to build a business empire in among other things, sugar, a lime quarry in Limhamn, shipping company, a clothing factory and a tobacco industry in the Main Square.
 It was through the latter that Frans Suell went from being a really wealthy man to an infinitely rich man.
 By a fortunate slip an employee wrote a zero too much in a tobacco order for Suells tobacco industry.
 The huge shipment from America was made, even though it was a mistake, and then by a twist of fate the American Civil War broke out, with blockades of ports as a result.
 The price of tobacco soared and Frans sat happily with a huge inventory.
 At the same time Frans Suell and other businessmen invested in an expansion of the Port of Malmö.
 The building now called the Stock Exchange was originally built as the port’s customs house 1877.

 POI 22: The Old Post Office.

 Between the central station and steamboat bridge the grand Old Post Office rises in the National Romantic style.
-The architect Ferdinand Boberg was in the turn of the century one of the country’s leading architects and had a few years earlier drawn a post house for Stockholm, but thought himself the Post Office in Malmö was his main work.
+The architect Ferdinand Boberg was at the turn of the century one of the country’s leading architects and had a few years earlier drawn a post house for Stockholm, but considered the Post Office in Malmö to be his greatest work.
 He also designed the grand plan for the Baltic Exhibition in Malmo in 1914.